Xilinx/Vitis_Model_Composer/Examples/AIENGINE/DSPlib/README.md

 ## Knowledge nuggets

 :bulb: For FIR and FFT examples, we are using the blocks available in AIEngine/DSPlib library directly.
-However, for matrix multiply example, we are importing the function as a graph from the  DSPlib [Git hub location].
+However, for matrix multiply example, we are importing the function as a graph from the  DSPlib shipped with Vitis Model Composer.

-:bulb: When importing the graph, you use the graph header file from 'dsplib/L2/include'to import the function.

 ## Examples
 - [Using the AI Engine FIR block from the library browser](fir/README.md)